-Zhang Sheng saved Yingying's family from chaos and fell in love with her at first sight in the thanks banquet.
+Zhang Sheng saved Yingying's family from chaos and fell in love with her at first sight at the thanks banquet.

-After his pursuing, they fell in love and kept writing to each other when he left the city to participate in the Imperial Examination.
+After his pursuit, they fell in love and kept writing to each other when he left the city to participate in the Imperial Examination.

 Yingying refused and wrote him a poem telling him to cherish what he had now.

 Story of Li Wa or Li Wa Zhuan, by Bai Xingjian (776 — 826).

 A young man named Zheng Sheng fell in love with a courtesan named Li Wa and spent most of his money to visit her.

 Later, when he was broken and poor, he still stayed in the city where Li Wa lived, instead of going back to his rich family.

 Li Wa found out this and was quite touching.
 She bought herself out and stopped all her business, rented a house to live with him, and supported him to prepare for the Imperial Examination.